vikbehal/Explore/Power BI/Day 5.md

   Note: In Datawarehousing you would usually use [Star or Snowflake schema](https://techdifferences.com/wp-content/uploads/2017/12/Untitled1.jpg)
   -Power BI works really welll with either of these schemas, but the data need not to be in these schema types
   - Cross filtering (Later)
   - Reduce size of dataset - Remove unnecessary data-columns or sensitive data
+2. Data Refresh
+  - Freuqency
+  -Free - 1/Day
+  -Power BI Pro - 8/Day
+  -Premium - 48/Day using UI; unlimited using API
+  - Refresh Options
+  -Refresh Now (manual)
+  -Scheduled refresh  e.g. everuyday at 3 PM (just like windows scheduler)
+  -Automatic refresh
+  -Only available for certain type of data types
+  -SharePoint Online is supported for Automatic refresh.
+Since both Power BI and SharePoint Online are in cloud, there are hooks to find out if a particular report data source file is changed.
+If so, the data would automatically refresh

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)